josephg/egwalker-paper/reg-text.typ

 Eg-walker ensures that the resulting document state is consistent with Attiya et al.'s _strong list specification_ @Attiya2016 (in essence, replicas converge to the same state and apply operations in the right place), and it is _maximally non-interleaving_ @fugue (i.e., concurrent sequences of insertions at the same position are placed one after another, and not interleaved).

-One way of achieving this goal would be to track the state of each branch of the document via a separate corresponding CRDT object.
+One way of achieving this goal would be to track the state of each branch of the editing history in a separate CRDT object.
-The CRDT for a given branch could be used to translate events from the event graph into the corresponding CRDT messages.
+The CRDT for a given branch could translate events from the event graph into the corresponding CRDT operations.
 When branches fork, the CRDT object would need to be cloned in memory.
-When branches merge, CRDT operations from one branch could be applied to the other branch's CRDT state.
+When branches merge, CRDT operations from one branch would be applied to the other branch's CRDT state.
-Essentially, this approach would simulate a network of communicating CRDT replicas and their states.
+Essentially, this approach simulates a network of communicating CRDT replicas and their states.
-This approach works as expected - however, it has terrible performance.
-For every concurrent branch in the event graph we need to store a complete clone of the CRDT's state.
+This approach produces the correct result, but it performs poorly, as we need to store and update a full copy of the CRDT state for every concurrent branch in the event graph.

 // (Seph): We have benchmark data for this approach btw.

 Eg-walker improves on this approach in two ways:

 1. Eg-walker avoids the need to clone and merge multiple CRDT objects.
-Instead, the algorithm maintains a single carefully crafted data structure which can generate the corresponding CRDT operation for any visited event.
+Instead, the algorithm maintains a single data structure that can transform and merge events from multiple branches.
-2. In portions of the event graph that have no concurrency (which is the vast majority of events in many editing histories), events do not need to be transformed at all.
-In these cases, we skip the transformation process entirely and, remarkably, discard all of the internal state accumulated so far.
+2. In portions of the event graph that have no concurrency (which, in many editing histories, is the vast majority of events), events do not need to be transformed at all, and we can discard all of the internal state accumulated so far.

-A key contribution of eg-walker is that it can compute the correct transformed operations even though the internal state may reflect only a small part of the event graph.

 Moreover, eg-walker does not need the event graph and the internal state when generating new events, or when adding an event to the graph that happened after all existing events.
 Most of the time, we only need the current document state.